hexagoncircle/ryan-mulligan-dev/src/blog/detect-js-support-in-css.md

 In the following video, watch what happens when the headline is not hidden on page load.
 The text flashing is even more glaring when throttling on a slower network.

-{% video "/videos/detect-js-support-in-css", "The CodePen demo is reloaded to catch that unwanted flash of unstyled text.
-By throttling on a 3G network, the issue becomes even more egregious." %}
+{% video "/videos/detect-js-support-in-css", "The demo is reloaded without hiding the headline on page load to share that pesky flash of unstyled text.
+When testing on a slower network, the issue becomes even more egregious." %}

 In the CSS tab of the demo, catch that the media queries can be combined to check both scripting and reduced-motion conditions.